Forum-System-API/WebApp/forum_system_api/README.md

     - Users can read and create topics and message other users
     - Administrators manage users, topics and categories

-## 2. Table of contents: describe what you will see during demonstration.

-## 3. Database - relationships between tables
+## 2. Database - relationships between tables
 ![database](./database.png)

 - User to Category – Many-to-Many: Multiple users can have read access to multiple categories, and each category can be accessed by multiple Users.
 And only admins can create a Category.